authifier/authifier/README.md

 ## Database Migrations

-Migrating the database is easy, you just have to orchestrate it yourself, ideally you have your own versioned migration system which you can slot changes into.
+Migrating the database is easy, you should orchestrate it yourself, ideally you have your own versioned migration system which you can slot changes into.

+But, by default, migrations will not run if the system detects that it has probably already been applied.

 ```rust
 use rauth::{ Database, Migration };